-In this work a system to assist in the detection of red lessions on digital retinal angiographies have been presented.
-We consider this is a fisrt work, since the set of test images (75) is not enough to validate the system, but first results are promising.
+In this work a system to assist in the detection of red lessions on digital retinal angiographies have been presented and validated through the whole process.
 The system performs in three stages: in the first stage candidate areas to be red lesions are detected by means of a set of correlation filters, adapted to different resolutions.
 This way features of different sizes can be detected.
 Then, in the second stage, a growing region algorithm together with a matched threshold allows the rejection of candidates which does not fit in the size of the red lesions.
 Finally, in a third stage, false positives are remove by filtering the output with four matched filters, which analyze several high level knowledge of the candidate regions: shape (searching for circularity), intensity (searching for dark areas), size (with a correlation filter) and finally discarding regions inside the vascular tree by means of the crease lines.